alemar11/ios-watchos-tvos-macos-resources/README.md

 ## Animation

 * [15 Days of Animations in Swift](https://github.com/larrynatalicio/15DaysofAnimationsinSwift) - A project to learn animations.
+* [AppleONE](https://github.com/darioGzlez/AppleONE) - SwiftUI recreation of Apple One enrolling view, adding a extra animation for the services icons. `SwiftUI`
 * [AAViewAnimator](https://github.com/EngrAhsanAli/AAViewAnimator) - AAViewAnimator is a set of animations designed for UIView, UIButton, UIImageView with options in iOS, written in Swift.
 * [Advance](https://github.com/storehouse/Advance) - A powerful animation framework for iOS.
 * [Anima](https://github.com/satoshin21/Anima#)